 Another consideration is cardiac drift.
 This is where heart rate continues to rise even when intensity, or pace, is kept the same.
 Cardiac drift has a greater effect as intensity increases, making this test less effective at faster speeds.

 Will increasing cadence make you a faster runner?
 In short, if cadence naturally increases because your running fitness improves, then you will run faster.
 However, just increasing your stride rate is unlikely to make you significantly faster.

 Running fitness must also improve

 The simple truth is: running pace is always determined by a combination of cadence and stride length.
-And both of these are affected by your current running fitness and conditioning level.
+And both are affected by your current running fitness and conditioning level.

-To be able to achieve the fast cadences and long stride lengths seen in elite runners, takes many years of specific training.
+To achieve the fast cadences and long stride lengths seen in elite runners, takes many years of specific training.

-While most runners are unable to maintain such a high cadence and long stride length during sustained running; interval training gives you the opportunity to improve your ability to sustain these for short periods.
+While most runners cannot maintain such a high cadence and long stride length during sustained running; interval training improves your ability to sustain these for short intervals.
 And overtime you will develop the conditioning to sustain these for increasingly longer periods.

 This is one of the reasons why interval training is so beneficial for endurance running performance.

 Using intervals to improve run cadence and stride length